speakeasy-api/openapi-directory/SDKs/autodealerdata.com/0.1/typescript/README.md

 * `getListingsByRegionAndDateListingsByRegionAndDateGet` - Listings by Region and Date
 * `getListingsByRegionListingsByRegionGet` - Listings by Region
 * `getMarket3SimilarSalePriceGet` - Premium.
 Simple Vehicle Market Report
-* `getModelNamesAllGetInactiveModelsGet` - Get a list of model names including discontinued models
-* `getModelNamesGetModelsGet` - Get a list of model names
-* `getModelSaleBucketsSalePriceHistogramGet` - Histogram of sales price of new vehicles by model
-* `getModelUsedDistModelYearDistGet` - Used market share of model year by model
-* `getRegionBrandMarketShareGetRegionBrandMarketShareGet` - Market share of a brand in region
-* `getRegionMarketShareGetRegionMarketShareGet` - Market share of all brands in region
-* `getRegionsGetRegionsGet` - Get a list of region names
-* `getSubUserKeysGetSubUserKeysGet` - Get all Sub User Keys associated with your account.
-* `getTopModelsTopModelsGet` - Top models in a given region
 * `getVehicleSeenVehicleSeenGet` - Checks if a VIN appeared on the market on or after a given date.
 * `listingsByZipCodeAndDateListingsByZipCodeAndDateGet` - Listings by ZipCode and Date
 * `listingsByZipCodeListingsByZipCodeGet` - Listings by ZipCode
-* `makeSubUserKeyMakeSubUserKeyPost` - Generate a Sub User Key that can be used by your users to make API calls in frontend applications.
-* `makeTokenGetTokenGet` - Get a JWT from your API credentials
-* `makeTokenGetTokenPost` - Get a JWT from your API credentials
-* `revokeSubUserKeyRevokeSubUserKeyPut` - Revoke a Sub User Key associated with your account.
 * `vinDecodeVinDecodeGet` - Vin decoder and Recall Info

 <!-- End SDK Available Operations -->